Ciddolo/ue_test/README.md

 ## Setup

-The only thing needed is the CPP_CollectibleItemManager who must be put in the scene.
+The only thing needed is the BP_CollectibleItemManager (or CPP_CollectibleItemManager) who must be put in the scene.
+In the blueprint version there is a simple UI who show the current score.
 All the subclasses of CPP_CollectibleItem can be put in scene as well.

 ## CPP_CollectibleItemManager

-CPP_CollectibleItemManager have some functions for get score info and set new points:
+CPP_CollectibleItemManager have some events, functions and properties for get score info and set new points:

+### ScoreChanged

+> Event who fire when score change.

 ### void AddPoints(int Points)